hazelcast/hazelcast-reference-manual/src/ClusterMemberSecurity.md

 </security>
 ```

-You can define as many as LoginModules you wanted in configuration.
-They are executed in the given order.
+You can define as many as LoginModules as you want in configuration.
+They are executed in the order listed in configuration.
 The `usage` attribute has 4 values: 'required', 'requisite', 'sufficient' and 'optional' as defined in `javax.security.auth.login.AppConfigurationEntry.LoginModuleControlFlag`.

 ```java
 package com.hazelcast.security;